Ennowulff/abap-unit-tests-by-example/README.md

 Feel free to add you examples here.

+:rainbow: Please note :teddy_bear:
-Be sure that the complete code is shared and no company specific artefacts are used.
+- Be sure that the complete code is shared and no company specific artefacts are used.
+- create a new sub package to $autex and assign your code to this package

 ## /src/combinations